sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ![eclipse blank workspace light](lab1media/media/image7.png)

 Eclipse describes the different panels that you have as **windows**.
-The left window is called the package explorer, where you will have all of your projects listed, and the middle window will bring up your code.
+The left window is called the **package explorer**, where you will have all of your projects listed, and the middle window will bring up your code.
-Eclipse is different than Visual Studio in that when you start Eclipse, all of your projects will be listed, which I think makes it easier for you to look at past projects and explore other files you have written, in case you need to look back at anything.
+Eclipse is different than Visual Studio in that when you start Eclipse, all of your projects will be listed, which makes it easier to look at past projects and explore other files you have written, in case you need to look back at anything.